fadyZaherEng/flutterVideoTrimmer/README.md

 You can try out this example by replacing the entire content of main.dart file of a newly created Flutter project.

+📝 License
+MIT License

+Copyright (c) 2025 [Fady Zaher]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal

+in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.